 Supporting Academic Goals for Education (SAGE) is a Student Support Services federal grant funded TRiO program that began at Wilkes Community College in 1979.
 The purpose of this program is to provide academic support services to increase the college success rates of its participants.
-Participants must be first-generation college, low income, and/or students with disabilities.
+Participants must be first-generation college, income eligible, and/or students with documented disabilities.
 All participants must have a need for academic support.

 - Objective #2- Good Academic Standing Rate: 85% of all participants served by the project will meet the performance level required to stay in good academic standing at the grantee institution.
-(WCC defines good academic standing as a cumulative GPA of 2.0)
+(WCC defines good academic standing as a cumulative GPA of 2.0.RESULTS: 91.50% were in Good Academic Standing – 183/200 participants were in good academic standing with an average cumulative GPA of all 200 participants equaling 3.03.

 SAGE is one of the federal TRiO programs funded through a grant by the U.S. Department of Education, whose purpose is to increase the retention, graduation, and transfer rates of its members.
 We are funded to offer free academic support services to 200 eligible members.
 The SAGE staff is committed to advising, guiding, and providing necessary information and resources to assist SAGE members in achieving their academic, career and personal goals.
 An eligible member is a full-time WCC student who has a need for academic support and who: